 This contest has cut right across every social divide we hold dear.
-Age, sex, ethnicity, class, religion, ideology, geography and politics—mere window-dressing distracting us from our primary task: peace on Earth.
+Age, sex, ethnicity, class, religion, ideology, geography and politics ― mere window-dressing intended to distract us from our primary task: peace on Earth.

-The Weapon/Peace Dialectic regulates our political dialog across a rigid Cartesian coordinate.
+The Weapon/Peace Dialectic regulates our political dialog across a rigid Cartesian coordinate system.
 Each of us speaks with a forked tongue, as do our nation-states.
 Its two tines (one controlled by weapon mentors, the other by peace mentors) share three communication traits.
 They are:

 · dialectical: parallel along the axis of understanding;